qserena/03-javascript-interview-challenges/README.md

 If the podcast has more than one host, you can display only the first host.

-Stretch goal: Display all three hosts in the description, seperated with commas:
+Stretch goal: Display all three hosts in the description, separated with commas:

 Example description: "Coding Corner is a 55 minute education podcast hosted by Treasure Porth, Guil Hernandez, and Tom Chant."